 What Are We Doing?

 The goal of the Centre for Law and the Environment's "Non-Human Relations" project is to explore the options and strategies for respect for all relations by organizing and hosting events, conducting research, providing public legal information and support, and providing services for groups interested in pursuing legal strategies in this field.

 - Events: The Centre organizes and hosts workshops and other events related to respect for all relations.
-Between September 2021 and February 2022, we are hosting a series of webinars and a workshop aimed at non-legally trained individuals interested in implementing laws to protect and respect non-human relations like rivers, forests, animal species and ecosystems.
-Past events include a 1-day online workshop in March 2020.
-The public workshop featured presentations of the latest research on Rights of Nature by Allard JD students, followed by questions and discussion with a panel of distinguished environmental and Indigenous researchers and practitioners including Dr. David Boyd, Mari Margil, Terri-Lynn Williams-Davidson and others.
+From September 2021 to May 2022, we hosted a series of webinars and a hands on campaign strategy workshop aimed at non-legally trained individuals interested in implementing laws to protect and respect non-human relations like rivers, forests, animal species and ecosystems.
+Before that we hosted a 1-day online workshop in March 2020 featuring presentations of the latest research on Rights of Nature by Allard JD students, followed by questions and discussion with a panel of distinguished environmental and Indigenous researchers and practitioners including Dr. David Boyd, Mari Margil, Terri-Lynn Williams-Davidson and others.
 The workshop was followed by a keynote address by rights of nature pioneer Mari Margil.

 What can We do For You?

 As a university-based hub for research and action at the intersection of law and the environment, the Centre is well posed to play a constructive role as: